pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

-Domain model events occur when something happens in a domain model, perhaps recording a fact directly from the domain, or more generally registering the results of the work of a command method (a function of facts from the domain).
+Domain model events occur when something happens in a domain model, perhaps recording a fact directly from the domain, or more generally registering the results of the work of a command method (perhaps a function of facts from the domain).

 The library has a base class for domain model events called ``DomainEvent``.
 Domain events objects can be freely constructed from the ``DomainEvent``